datetime — Create datetime arrays from text, components, or serial date numbers in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how datetime works, line by line, in Rust.
+Read exactly how datetime is executed, line by line, in Rust.

 About RunMat